Should you get a COVID-19 booster shot now or wait until fall? Two immunologists help weigh the options

 New bivalent vaccines

 Moderna and Pfizer-BioNTech, the two companies whose mRNA vaccines have been the primary options for COVID-19 vaccination across all age groups, both have new vaccine formulations on the way.
-An advisory committee of the Food and Drug Administration is set to meet on June 28, 2022, to evaluate the newest versions and to decide on which are likely to be recommended for use in this fall’s booster shots.
+An advisory committee of the Food and Drug Administration met June 28 to evaluate the newest versions and to decide on which are likely to be recommended for use in this fall’s booster shots.

 Moderna’s new bivalent vaccine mixes mRNA that encodes for the spike proteins of the original SARS-CoV-2 virus as well as the slightly different spike protein of the more infectious omicron variant.